solana-developers/solana-cookbook/docs/integrations/jupiter.md

 Jupiter is the key liquidity aggregator for Solana, offering the widest range of tokens and best route discovery between any token pair.

-## How to use Jupiter Core Library

-Jupiter Core SDK is used to interact with the Jupiter on-chain programs, which gives us  a list of best possible routes for performing a token swap.

 ### Installation

 @jup-ag/core is the Core package used to interact with jupiter on-chain programs to perform swaps between two possible token pairs.